Boating Safety Blog

 The question of how a boat floats is one most of us have asked ourselves at some point, particularly when seeing massive cargo ships gliding serenely across the water.
 The answer is actually quite simple, and follows basic physical and structural principles.
 In this article, the National Boating Safety School explains the principles that govern Read more ›

-What Are the Different Types of Diving Flags and What Do They Mean?
+Types of Diving Flags: What Do They Look Like and What Do They Mean?

 November 20, 2022

-In Canada, diving usually takes place during the summer, when the water is warmer and favours the discovery of local aquatic wildlife.
-Unfortunately, this delightful activity can also be a dangerous one, particularly because divers are usually sharing the waterways with plenty of boaters.
-To minimize the risk of accidents, Transport Canada has implemented regulations Read more ›
+In Canada, diving usually takes place during the summer, when the water is warmer and it’s a good time to explore local aquatic wildlife.
+Unfortunately, this enjoyable pastime can be dangerous, since divers are usually sharing the waterways with plenty of boaters.
+To minimize the risk of accidents, Transport Canada has implemented regulations requiring the Read more ›

 How to Become a Boat Captain in Canada